sgranade/sargent-chapbook-extensions/README.md

 The `{one of}` insert lets you display varying text each time it's triggered.
 For example, say you wanted to show different flavor text every time a player entered a cave.

 ```
-The cave is low and dark. {one of: ['Water splashes from the ceiling.', 'From ahead, a bat's squeak echoes off of the cave walls.', 'Your torch flickers.']}
+The cave is low and dark. {one of: ['Water splashes from the ceiling.', 'From ahead, the squeak of a bat echoes off of the cave walls.', 'Your torch flickers.']}
 ```

 Each time the player visits the passage, one of the choices in the list will be shown at random.